shred/pyquaero/docs/firmware.md

 ## Other Firmware Versions

 Your firmware version is not listed above?

-Other versions may work as well, after (more or less extensive) changes to the source code.
+If the structure version (the number given in brackets) still matches, other firmware versions may be supported as well, but are then untested.

+If the structure version is unknown, _pyquaero_ refuses to connect to the Aquaero device.
+More or less extensive changes to the source code are then needed to make this firmware version work.

-If you was able to add support for another firmware version, please send in a pull request!
+If you was able to add support for another firmware or structure version, please send in a pull request!

 ## Latest Firmware